 Inflammation Is Present in Early Human Tendinopathy

-Two articles on PainSci cite Millar 2010: 1.
+Two pages on PainSci cite Millar 2010: 1.
 Icing for Injuries, Tendinitis, and Inflammation 2.
 Tennis Elbow Guide

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.